RepoTransBench: A Real-World Multilingual Benchmark for Repository-Level Code Translation: Background

 Code translation involves converting source code written in one programming language into another language while preserving the original program's functionality and logic~\cite{pan2024lost,sun2024survey,eniser2024towards,dou2024s}.
 This process is essential in software engineering for several reasons, such as migrating legacy systems to modern languages~\cite{nguyen2013lexical,nguyen2014migrating}, improving code performance by translating to more efficient languages~\cite{aggarwal2015using} and enabling cross-platform compatibility~\cite{szafraniec2022code}.
 As programming languages continue to evolve, the demand for accurate and efficient code translation techniques has grown, making it a critical area of research and development~\cite{bahdanau2014neural, chen2018tree, artetxe2018unsupervised, devlin2018bert, feng2020codebert, guo2020graphcodebert, ahmad2021unified, guo2022unixcoder, zheng2023codegeex}.
-Many studies focus on code translation, which can be broadly divided into two main categories: \textbf{non-learning-based} and \textbf{learning-based} approaches~\cite{pan2024lost}.
+The field has experienced significant technological evolution, with each advancement enabling translation capabilities at increasingly larger code granularities.
+The development of code translation can be broadly divided into three main approaches based on their underlying technologies: Rule-Based Translation, Neural Network-Based Translation, and Large Language Model-Based Translation.